 Long story short, I was blow away at how many women overlooked how Melinda enabled Robert and her own victimization.
 They overlooked her lack of boundaries and standards.
 They overlooked her denial and alienation.
 They were entertained and high five-ing their friends in the theater.
 And yes...
 I know this is just a movie, but this movie validates what my purpose on earth and what I teach.

 I teach women to pay attention to THE BEHAVIORS THEY ARE DOING that they think are good and are helping them prove to a man how good of woman they are when in fact those behaviors are backfiring and working against them.
 Those behaviors SCREAM that they don't have boundaries, don't set and enforce any.
 They are people pleasers and because of that they SETTLE in love and it stems from low self worth regardless of how many degrees she has, how much she money makes, where she lives and what she drives.
 And it's the reason they can't seem to "attract a good man".

 I want to tell you that this movie is so real.
 That's why so many women could relate.
 Isn't it time you learned a new roadmap to attract the relationship and opportunities YOU LOVE into your life?
 YOU CHOOSE.
 You are responsible for your life.
 No one does anything to you that you won't tolerate.

-Copy my email address and write me about your situation.
+Click the button below to get my free e-book, When You Need To Walk Away, perhaps there are other signs of dysfunction and toxicity in your current relationship and my e-book will help you.
 I PROMISE you, you are not alone and you CAN get DIFFERENT RESULTS in love and life but it starts with YOU.
 I love you! <3